A Practical Georgia Itinerary for 7–10 Days (the country!)

 Further reading: Best day hikes in Georgia | Amazing places in Georgia

 After 3 days of non-stop action, it’s time to take it easy and rest, don’t you think?
 NOT!
 What did you expect, a pool day?!
 I mean, at the very least, you’ll be driving 4.5 hours to Borjomi.
 That could kind of be considered rest if this wasn’t Georgia.
-Those locals navigate the roads like drunken penguins on ice skates (that also happen to be really angry).
+Those locals navigate the roads like drunken penguins on ice skates (who also happen to be really angry).

 Day 4, stop 1: Truso Gorge